szdytom/awesome-practical-cpp/prefix.md

 3. ...is still been maintained/developed (commited recently)
 4. ...is ready for use (not WIP)
 5. ...is wrote in C++ or has a *friendly* C++ API
-6. ...is open-source and hosted(at least mirrored) on Github.
+6. ...is open-source and hosted(at least mirrored) on GitHub.

 Please feel free to open a PR and add things to the list!